levibostian/Swapper-Android/README.md

 * Lightweight.
 Zero dependencies.
 * UI testing friendly.
 * Setup with default values that should work for 95% of your use cases.
 Fully customizable for those other cases.
+* Strict semantic versioning for backwards compatibility.
+* Example app in this project to learn from.

 I recommend you check out 2 other libraries that work nicely with Swapper: [Empty](https://github.com/levibostian/Empty-Android) and [PleaseHold](https://github.com/levibostian/PleaseHold-Android).